JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ## Citing
-If you have used this package for research that resulted in a publication, please be kind enough to cite the paper associated with DynamicalBilliards.jl.
+If you have used this package for research that resulted in a publication, please be kind enough to cite the paper associated with `DynamicalBilliards`.
 The DOI is https://doi.org/10.21105/joss.00458 and you can cite as:

 >G. Datseris, [The Journal of Open Source Software **2**, 458